engideskmarc/engi-mqtt-client-node/readme.md

 ## Usage

+> SSL encryption will be added shortly and is mandatory for production use!

 ### Auth

 Given a running instance of the combined MQTT broker and proxy service, data can be sent to the service as follows: